 University Administration presents the division with the fringe benefit rate, Maryland State aid, and the university tax.

 KSAS and Other Divisions

-The budget, relevant assumptions and academic priorities are presented and discussed with the Provost, Sr. Vice President and the KSAS Deans.
+The budget, relevant assumptions, and academic priorities are presented and discussed with the provost, senior vice president, and the KSAS deans.
 Any necessary changes are made before final approval.

 Centers and Programs